ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/add-aws-resources.md

 The updated list of terraform modules provided by the MoJ are available here: [Terraform Modules][tf-modules-list]

 ```
 !!!
 WARNING  !!!

-Be aware that the latest version of these modules will only be compatible with Live-1.
+Be aware that the latest versions of these modules will only be compatible
+with Live-1.

-If you are planing on deploying them against Live-0, please read their respective README carefully for instruction.
+If you are planing on deploying them against Live-0, please read their
+respective READMEs carefully for instruction.

 ```